 The concrete core also prevents fire by slowing the conduction of heat from one side of the wall to the other.
 In PCA fire tests, ICF wall segments did not allow enough heat through to start a fire on the cool side of the wall for 2-4 hours.

 Contrary to popular belief, the foam used in ICFs will not burn.
 It will melt if exposed to high heat, but it will not contribute any fuel to the fire.
 In fact, it is virtually “self-extinguishing,” thanks to a flame retardant all of the leading ICF manufacturers add to the EPS foam.

 The PCA conducted a flame spread test, and found that ICF foam is five times better than wood.
 They used the “Steiner Tunnel Test” to compare the two materials.
-In the test, technicians lined a tunnel with the test material, run a fire at one end, then measure how far the flame spreads.
-"The flames travel about one-fifth as far down a tunnel lined with ICF foams as they spread down a tunnel lined with wood," the PCA report states.
+In the test, technicians lined a tunnel with the test material, ran a fire at one end, then measured how far the flames spread.
+“The flames travel about one-fifth as far down a tunnel lined with ICF foams as they spread down a tunnel lined with wood,” the PCA report states.

 The PCA also reports that smoke creaked by melting EPS is ‘no more toxic’ than burning wood, based on a review of existing studies conducted by The Southwest Research Institute.
 Studies by Reward Wall Systems report “less than half the toxins” of burning pine.

 Of course, those who live in fire-prone areas are wise to take additional steps

 in addition to ICF walls.
 Aledort, the